kubernetes/minikube/site/content/en/docs/faq/_index.md

 For more details see the [static IP tutorial]({{< ref "docs/tutorials/static_ip.md" >}}).

-## How to ignore the kubeadm requirements and pre-flight checks (such as CPUs numbers) ?
+## How to ignore the kubeadm requirements and pre-flight checks (such as minimum CPU count)?

 KubeAdm has several software/hardware requirements to ensure a healthy Kubernetes cluster, to ignore all of them, (For example if you want to run minikube on 1 CPU, you can run: